ariaxhan/aria-portfolio/README.md

 - **Single Page Portfolio:** Designed for effortless navigation, it houses various sections, such as:
     - **Projects:** A comprehensive display of my key projects, demonstrating my technical skills and creativity.
     - **About:** An in-depth profile providing insights into my background and interests.
 This section also includes a link to my **Resume**.
-    - **Uses:**: A rundown of the technologies I use, including programming languages, libraries, frameworks, and platforms.
+    - **Uses:** A rundown of the technologies I use, including programming languages, libraries, frameworks, and platforms.
     - **Contact:** A section to connect with me for potential collaborations, job opportunities, or any other inquiries.

 - **Icons Integration:** Sprinkled throughout the site are icons integrated with [`react-icons`](https://react-icons.github.io/react-icons/) adding visual flair and aiding navigation.